duvickc/Recording_Bot/README.md

 A bot that can be used to record keystrokes and mouse clicks.
 Mainly copied from https://github.com/learncodebygaming/enb_bot/tree/master/recording_bot.
 I just added some functionality for games via pydirectinput.
+I cleaned up the code a little bit and changed the countdown timer.

 To use make a "recordings folder"
 Use recorder.py to record actions